voxtube/.github/profile/README.md

   - View Reported Contents

 ## **`VoxTube Features In Progress`**
-Due to limited time frame for the hackathon, some features are not fully implemented or in progress, some of them are:
+Due to the limited time frame for the hackathon, some features are not fully implemented or are in progress, some of them are:
 - Live Streaming
 - Series/Collection
 - Buy Videos(A content creator can decide a resource/content is free, so the user will have to pay to unlock/access that resource to support the creator)